j-piasecki/react-native-gesture-handler/docs/docs/api2/fling-gesture.md

 sidebar_label: Fling gesture
 ---

+import BaseEventData from './base-gesture-event-data.md';
+import BaseEventConfig from './base-gesture-config.md';
+import BaseEventCallbacks from './base-gesture-callbacks.md';

 A discrete gesture that activates when the movement is sufficiently long and fast.
 Gesture gets [ACTIVE](../state.md#active) when movement is sufficiently long and it does not take too much time.
 When gesture gets activated it will turn into [END](../state.md#end) state when finger is released.